Blue Heelers: episode guide

 Episode 12.04 (461)

-Wednesday, February 23, 2005
+Wed, February 23, 2005

-Jonesy and Susie head off to make a simple arrest for a drive off (driving away without paying for petrol) but find themselves cuffed together and held hostage in an onion packing shed by the offender's over-protective mother.
+Jonesy and Susie head off to make a simple arrest for a drive-off (driving away without paying for petrol) but find themselves cuffed together and held hostage in an onion packing shed by the offender's over-protective mother.
+New Senior Constable Alex Kirby arrives to save them, but the rescue doesn't go quite as planned.

-Chris has a problem guest, an old lady who has checked in, paid by cash, but now won't leave her room —and owes money.
+Chris has a problem guest, an old lady who has checked in, paid by cash, but now won't leave her room — and owes money.
 She refuses to give her identity, and Kelly is set the task of finding out who she is and where she came from.

 Chasing Smoke